alexschu98/alexschu98/README.md

 ### Hello there 👋

 I am Alex, I'm currently doing my MSc in theoretical physics.
 While my code usually is a total mess, on very rare occasions I actually produce something usable and maintainable.
 If the latter is the case I possibly upload it to GitHub at some point.
-Right now I mainly use GitHub as a backup service for some code so sorry for the repo mess.
 Here are some brief information about me:

 ## education
 * Bachelor of Science in physics in 2019